SaraFarron/finance_visualizer/README.md

 ### Current tasks

-+ make data processing for plots (with dates on x axis)
 + make plots
 + add plots to dashboard
 + create a convinient way to use dashboard (browser? vscode interface?)